Type-safe bitwise operations - TL;DR

 .

-has to be defined at global namespace.
+It must be defined at global namespace.

 BOOST_FLAGS_SPECIALIZE_STD_LESS